tc39/proposal-decimal/README.md

 These *could* be defined on rationals, but are a bit of an inherent mismatch since rationals are not base 10.

 Rational may still make sense as a separate data type, alongside Decimal.
-Further discussion of rationals in [#6](https://github.com/littledan/proposal-decimal/issues/6).
+Further discussion of rationals in [#6](https://github.com/tc39/proposal-decimal/issues/6).

 ## Syntax and semantics

 With Decimal we do not envision a new literal syntax.
-One could consider one, such as `123.456_789m` is a Decimal128 value ([#7](https://github.com/littledan/proposal-decimal/issues/7)), but we are choosing not to add new syntax in light of feedback we have received from JS engine implementors as this proposal has been discussed in multiple TC39 plenary meetings.
+One could consider one, such as `123.456_789m` is a Decimal value ([#7](https://github.com/tc39/proposal-decimal/issues/7)), but we are choosing not to add new syntax in light of feedback we have received from JS engine implementors as this proposal has been discussed in multiple TC39 plenary meetings.

 ### Data model

-Decimal represents a mathematical, “normalized” ([#26](https://github.com/littledan/proposal-decimal/issues/26)) base 10 decimal.
+Decimal represents a mathematical, “normalized” ([#26](https://github.com/tc39/proposal-decimal/issues/26)) base 10 decimal.
 IEEE 754 Decimal128 is the underlying set of values (though not all Decimal128 values are available to the JS programmer, since we work, again, only with normalized values, whereas the official IEEE 754 Decimal128 works with unnormalized values).
-For example, `2m` is exactly the same value as `2.00m` ([#11](https://github.com/littledan/proposal-decimal/issues/11)) If preserving magnitude/precision through trailing zeroes is required, it needs to be represented separately from the Decimal There is no Infinity, -0, NaN, etc; error cases lead to exceptions, just like BigInt, and `-0m` is `0m` ([#9](https://github.com/littledan/proposal-decimal/issues/9))
+For example, `2`, as a Decimal, is exactly the same value as `2.00m` ([#11](https://github.com/tc39/proposal-decimal/issues/11)) If preserving magnitude/precision through trailing zeroes is required, it needs to be represented separately from the Decimal. ([#9](https://github.com/tc39/proposal-decimal/issues/9))

 ### Operator semantics

 + Addition, multiplication, subtraction, division, and remainder are defined.
-+ Bitwise operators are not supported, as they don’t logically make sense on the Decimal domain ([#20](https://github.com/littledan/proposal-decimal/issues/20))
++ Bitwise operators are not supported, as they don’t logically make sense on the Decimal domain ([#20](https://github.com/tc39/proposal-decimal/issues/20))
 + No trigonometric functions (and hence no hyperbolic trigonometric functions, either)
 + square root, exponentiation, and (natural) logarithm
 + rounding (all five official rounding modes of IEEE 754 are supported)
 + We currently do not foresee Decimal values interacting with other Number values.
-Expect TypeErrors when trying to add, say, a Number to a Decimal, like for BigInt and Number. ([#10](https://github.com/littledan/proposal-decimal/issues/10)).
+Expect TypeErrors when trying to add, say, a Number to a Decimal, like for BigInt and Number. ([#10](https://github.com/tc39/proposal-decimal/issues/10)).

-Decimal methods for calculation: ([#14](https://github.com/littledan/proposal-decimal/issues/14))
+Decimal methods for calculation: ([#14](https://github.com/tc39/proposal-decimal/issues/14))

 The library of numerical functions here is deliberately minimal.
 It is based around targeting the primary use case, in which fairly straightforward calculations are envisioned.
 The secondary use case (data exchange) will probably involve no calculation at all.
 For the tertiary use case of scientific/numerical computations, developers may experiment in JavaScript, developing such libraries, and we may decide to standardize these functions in a follow-on proposal.
 We currently do not have good insight into the developer needs for this use case, except generically: roots, exponentiation & logarithms, and trigonometric functions are probably needed, but we are not sure if this is a complete list, and which are more important to have than others.

 ### String formatting

-+ `toString()` is similar to the behavior on Number, e.g., `new Decimal("123.456").toString()` is `"123.456"`. ([#12](https://github.com/littledan/proposal-decimal/issues/12))
++ `toString()` is similar to the behavior on Number, e.g., `new Decimal("123.456").toString()` is `"123.456"`. ([#12](https://github.com/tc39/proposal-decimal/issues/12))
-+ `toFixed`, `toExponential`, `toPrecision` methods analogous to `Number` methods `Intl.NumberFormat.prototype.format` transparently supports Decimal ([#15](https://github.com/littledan/proposal-decimal/issues/15))
++ `toFixed`, `toExponential`, `toPrecision` methods analogous to `Number` methods `Intl.NumberFormat.prototype.format` transparently supports Decimal ([#15](https://github.com/tc39/proposal-decimal/issues/15))

 ## FAQ